GStreamer/gstreamer/markdown/design/gstpipeline.md

 `gst_pipeline_use_clock()` and `gst_pipeline_auto_clock()`.

-The `_use_clock()` method forces the use of a specific clock on the pipeline regardless of what clock providers are children of the pipeline.
-Setting NULL disables the clock completely and makes the pipeline run as fast as possible.
+The `_use_clock()` method forces the use of a specific clock on the pipeline regardless of what clock providers are available.
+Passing a NULL `GstClock *clock` parameter to this method disables all clocking and makes the pipeline run as fast as possible.

 The `_auto_clock()` method removes the fixed clock and reactivates the auto- matic clock selection algorithm described above.